| -------------

 explains why.

-highest level of customer service, server management and website/email
+With ET Web Hosting, you are buying the highest level of hardware, customer service, server management and website/email

-reliability possible.
-We are a bit more
+reliability that is possible.
+We are a little more

-a lot of money, and we must charge enough so that
+expensive then the budget hosts because those things cost a lot of money, and we must charge enough so that

 we can honestly provide and guarantee